 Isolate is generally the most versatile CBD product, but it is considered less effective than Full and Broad Spectrum CBD products.
 This is because you are only getting the benefit of whatever Cannabinoid has been isolated.

 When it comes down to it, it depends on the individual.
 If you find that your body has lots of needs and you live in a state where THC isn't restricted, then Full Spectrum CBD oil would be best for you.
 If you live in a state with THC restriction, then Broad Spectrum CBD Oil would be the best option.
-If you want to target specific needs like mood or sleep, then an isolate oil would be the best option.*
+If you want to target specific needs like mood or sleep, then an isolate oil would be the best option.* Click here to learn more about picking the right CBD product for you.

 The only one who knows what's best for you is you.
 Hopefully, this blog helped clarify what to look for when starting your CBD journey.
 If you are still unsure which oil to try, then it's suggested that you do some experimenting.
 CBD oils can be expensive, but that shouldn't stop you from finding the help you're looking for.